theaman249/2025-mnrhackathon-lovelace/README.md

 Comprehensive subsystem for changes made in the database, including additions and deletions.

 ### User Profile & Preferences
-User friendly settings.
+User-friendly settings.
 Users can edit their profiles and customise their preferences.

+## Pre-requisites

+1. PostgreSQL 14 or later
+2. Nodejs v22.5.1 or later

 ## Set Up and Run Atlas